alex-cory/fasthacks/dotfiles/keyboard_layout/README.md

 Keyboard Layout
 ===============

 To use this you need the [Karabiner](https://pqrs.org/osx/karabiner/) mac application.
+The [private.xml](https://github.com/alex-cory/fasthacks/blob/master/dotfiles/keyboard_layout/private_old.xml) file is the config file here.
+Make all your tweaks there for now.

 Keyboard Shortcuts